TheGreatCatAdorer/passacaglia/README.md

 # Passacaglia[^1]

-A command-line tool which generates music as [Lilypond files](https://lilypond.org/), which can produce both sheet music and MIDI output.
+A command-line tool which generates music as [Lilypond files](https://lilypond.org/), which can be processed into sheet music, and as MIDI files to be played with an electronic synthesizer.

 Passacaglia has a variety of configuration options, selected by command-line options and with presets (named after the versions they were introduced in), including: